EUROPOS PARKAS

 Because Contemporary Art so often provides a platform for addressing the topics of different classroom subjects in a creative and inspiring way, it can offer schools an opportunity to integrate subjects and areas of knowledge that have been needlessly separated.
 Contemporary Art facilitates a new kind of learning that encourages students (or learners) to improve themselves and take an active role in shaping knowledge.

-In addition to providing information (guided tours, texts and articles in galleries) and activating visitors to make their own interpretations (discussion guides, story crafting), museum education is public relations work.
+The museum and its limits In addition to providing information (guided tours, texts and articles in galleries) and activating visitors to make their own interpretations (discussion guides, story crafting), museum education is public relations work.
 It focuses attention to the way Contemporary Art is offered to the public and how different audiences can access it.
 The overall motive is to make all viewers feel more comfortable in the museum and to make sure that all kinds of people get the feeling that the museum is just for them.

 Especially concentrating on a particular audience group takes the needs of different audiences into consideration and makes the museum accessible to all members of society.
 This is why different theme events sometimes attract families with children, and at other times disabled people or perhaps immigrants – people who are not so to speak predestined to come to an art museum which is an institution whose operations are still today often based on the values of a narrow section of Western, well-educated and well-off people.
 In fact, it is a fairly recent development that children, no matter how 'good' their families, have been welcomed to museums.
 All programme that takes place outside the museum building itself – virtually or factually –also enlarges the visitor base and at the same time expands the museum concept.